jkalleberg/DV-TrioTrain/docs/getting-started/installation.md

-# Software Assumptions
+# Installing TrioTrain

-If you're unfamiliar with SLURM, navigating your computing cluster, or what shared software is available to you, reach out to your HPC system's Cluster Administrator.

 ## Prerequisites

 * Unix-like operating system (cannot run on Windows)
 * Python 3.8
 * Access to a SLURM-based High Performance Computing Cluster that has both CPU and GPU resources
+    - If you're unfamiliar with SLURM, navigating your computing cluster, or what shared software is available to you, reach out to your HPC system's Cluster Administrator.

 ## System Requirements